Eric W. Mann: Early life

 Mann was born at Sidcup in Kent and educated at Harrow School and Trinity College, Cambridge.
-He played both cricket and football at school, captaining the cricket team in 1901 and the football side in 1899 and 1900.
+He played both cricket and football at school, captaining the cricket team in 1901 and the football team in 1899 and 1900.
 He captained the cricket team to victory in the Eton v Harrow match at Lord's in 1901, scoring 69 runs in an innings which was described as "fine and attractive".

 Cricket

-At school Mann was described as "a good player and a good captain" and at University he played for the Cambridge University side from 1902 to 1905, captaining it in his final season.
+At school Mann was described as "a good player and a good captain" and at University he played for Cambridge University from 1902 to 1905, captaining it in his final season.
 He won his first cricket Blue in 1903 and played in three University matches from 1903 to 1905.
 His form as a batsman was generally steady and it was not until his final season at Cambridge that he stood out, topping the Cambridge batting averages with 758 runs at an average of 46.05 runs per innings, including scoring both of his first-class centuries.
-He captained the side to victory in the university match, although he made scores of 14 and 0 in the match.
+He captained the team to victory in the university match, although he made scores of only 14 and 0.

 His Wisden obituary described Mann as "a hard-hitting batsman with free style and special strength on the leg-side" and as "a useful change bowler", although he played little first-class cricket after leaving university, at least in part due to business commitments.
-He played in six matches for Kent County Cricket Club whilst at university but had "little success" and averaged only 7.50 runs for the county side.
+He played in six matches for Kent while he was at university, but had "little success" and averaged only 7.50 runs.

-In 1905 Mann captained an MCC side which toured North America, playing in both first-class matches against the Gentlemen of Philadelphia, the last of his career.
-He continued to play club cricket when time allowed, playing for a variety of teams including Band of Brothers, Sidmouth and MCC.
+In 1905, Mann captained the Marylebone Cricket Club (MCC) team which toured North America, playing in both matches against the Gentlemen of Philadelphia, the last of his career.
+He continued to play club cricket when time allowed, playing for a variety of teams including Band of Brothers, Sidmouth and Marylebone Cricket Club (MCC).